Kaif-Shariff/Web-Calculator/README.md

 ![Calculator](https://github.com/Kaif-Shariff/CODINGSAMURAI/assets/93507427/8eaafb7f-cecb-451e-bc71-bc3f3650125f)

 ## Project Overview
-**This project was created as part of my internship with Coding Samurai.
+- **This project was created as part of my internship with Coding Samurai.
 It's a dynamic calculator webpage built using HTML, Tailwind CSS, JavaScript, and Particle.js.
 The goal was to create an engaging and user-friendly calculator with a modern touch.**
+- **My intention for this approach is to demonstrate my skills as a Frontend developer who can utilize JavaScript to create an engaging webpage**

 ## Getting Started